walles/exactype/README.md

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
-* In landscape mode, show actual screen contents rather than just a text box to type in
 * Make holding down backspace work as expected
 * Get the FeedbackWindow working in landscape mode.
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around